daniestevez/gr-satellites/README.md

     LilacSat-2 9k6 BPSK telemetry).
 You must use wide SSB mode to receive this satellite.
 It has an optical camera on board and it transmits JPEG images together with the telemetry. `by701` includes a complete telemetry decoder and image receive software.
-Telemetry submission is not enabled, as there is no NORAD ID assigned yet.
 This satellite launched on 28 December 2016 into a 520x220km orbit.
 The perigee is too low because of a problem in the launch.
 The orbit will only last a couple months.
   * `galassia`